primeroIMS/primero/app/controllers/api/v2/docs/agencies/get.md

 * `page` Optional.
 Pagination.
 Defaults to 1
 * `per` Optional.
 Records per page.
 Defaults to 20.
 * `disabled` Optional.
-Get all the disabled agencies of the value is 'true'.
-Defaults get the enabled
+Get all the disabled or enabled agencies.
+Defaults get all the agencies

 ## Success Response